Svxy/projects/README.md

 <h2 align=center>Projects</h2>

-<p align=center><b>A new simple addition to my website that lists all of my public git repos, ordered by most repo stars, powered by GitHub's api.</b></p>
+<p align=center><b>A new simple addition to my website that lists all of my public git repos, ordered by recently updated or most repo stars, powered by GitHub's api.</b></p>

 <br>